Sports support

 Human Resources Department

 Joined the company in 2024.
-Joined the team from the PEARLS Junior Team.
-In her third year in high school, she represented Japan in the U18 Women's National Team that was runner-up in the Global Youth Sevens tournament held in New Zealand.
-With top-class agility and youthful energy as the youngest player in the team, she aims for the team be the best in Japan in both the rugby sevens and rugby 15s tournaments.
+Joined the team from the Pearls Junior Team.
+In her third year in high school, she represented Japan in the U18 Women's National Team that was 2nd place in the Global Youth Sevens tournament held in New Zealand.
+With top class speed and youthful energy as the youngest player in the team, she aims for the team be the best in Japan in both the rugby 7‘s and rugby 15’s tournaments.

 Corporate Group